Kalamos, Kythira

 Kalamos is a village in the south east side of Kythira, a Greek island in the Ionian Sea.

-Kalamos has 250 inhabitants, one church and three beaches nearby: Chalkos, Broulea and Fyrri Ammos.
-A.O.
-Kalamou F.C. won the Kytherian football tournament 2006 and their captain was the first scorer and also he was chosen as the M.V.P. of the tournament.
+Kalamos has 174 inhabitants (2021), one church and three beaches nearby: Chalkos, Broulea and Fyrri Ammos.

 Kalamos' protector saint is Saint Nikitas and Kalamites have built a church to his name.
 The memory of Saint Nikitas is celebrated on 16 September and a festival is held that day.
 In Kalamos there are \rooms to let, two cafés and a tavern with local meals.
 There is also a mini market.